krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 Courant-Friedrichs-Lewey (CFL) condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Almost all numerical wave propagators utilize explicit numerical methods in the seismic domain.
+Almost all numerical wave propagators utilize explicit time-stepping methods in the seismic domain.
 The major advantage for these explicit methods is computational speed.
 However, it is well-known that all explicit or semi-explicit methods require that the Courant number be bounded above by the Courant-Friedrichs-Lewey (CFL) condition.
-Ignoring this condition will lead to a numerical unstable simulation.
+Ignoring this condition will lead to a numerically unstable simulation.
 Thus, we must ensure that the Courant number is indeed bounded for the overall mesh size function.

 After sizing functions have been activated, a conservative maximum Courant number is enforced.